bottlerocket-os/bottlerocket/README.md

 ## Settings

-Here we'll describe the settings you can configure on your Thar instance, and how to do it.
+Here we'll describe the settings you can configure on your Bottlerocket instance, and how to do it.

 (API endpoints are defined in our [OpenAPI spec](workspaces/api/openapi.yaml) if you want more detail.)